Anna Baignoche

 Leo D.E Johnson

 Leo D.E Johnson is a trans, Black, Scotian artist whose music is a transcendent blend of Spiritual Soul and Galactic Gospel, infused with a gritty West Coast Grunge and a Rock 'n' Roll kick.
 Hailing from Nova Scotia and Washington State, Leo draws inspiration from their diverse experiences and cultural influences, infusing their music with a unique blend of soulful storytelling and powerful messages of resilience and hope.
 Currently residing in the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations, Leo is dedicated to honoring and amplifying Indigenous, Black and Queer voices and advocating for social justice and equality.
 Through their artistry and advocacy, Leo strives to create a space of love, acceptance, and unity, inviting listeners to join them on a transformative musical journey unifying us through the power of music.
+Find out the latest happenings at Leo’s website.

 Robin Layne